The Enduring Role of Rituals and Symbols in Warrior Culture

 Key Rituals and Their Functions

 • Memorial services and repatriation ceremonies honor fallen comrades.
 The solemn folding of the flag, the playing of Taps, and the rendering of salutes are acts of respect that acknowledge sacrifice.
-The US Army's "Taps" ceremony, which originated during the Civil War, remains one of the most powerful rituals of remembrance.
-These events provide a structured way for units to grieve and to reaffirm their commitment to never leave a comrade behind.
+The US Army's Taps ceremony, which originated during the Civil War, remains one of the most powerful rituals of remembrance.
+These events provide a structured way for units to grieve and reaffirm their commitment to never leave a comrade behind.

 • Promotion and reenlistment ceremonies recognize individual achievement and continued service.
 The reading of the promotion warrant, the pinning of new rank insignia, and the reenlistment oath are moments of personal acknowledgment within the collective framework.
-They reinforce the idea that advancement is earned through demonstrated competence and adherence to values.
+They reinforce that advancement is earned through demonstrated competence and adherence to values.

 Psychological and Social Benefits of Rituals